 Ipe deck installation showing cost and value

-How Much Does an Ipe Deck Really Cost?
+How Much Does an Ipe Deck Cost Installed?

 Here's a general breakdown of installation cost components for a typical 300-square-foot residential ipe deck: